lluis-mv/Shallow-StrainPathMethod/README.md

 # StrainPathMethod
-Matlab to compute the velocities and strains Strains due to the penetration of a tube using the Strain Path Method (Baligh, 1985).
+Matlab to compute displacements, velocities and strains due to the penetration of a tube using the Strain Path Method (Baligh, 1985).

+The Shallow Strain Path Method (Sagaseta et al, 1991) is also included.

-Sagaseta et al (1991) approach is used: the tube moves from the far field to the center of the domain.
+Both codes follow the approach proposed by Sagaseta et al (1991): the tube moves from the far field to the center of the domain.

-Elliptical integrals are computed according to Hollos (2012) [http://www.exstrom.com/math/elliptic/ellipint.html]: it is by far more eficient than using the Matlab build-in elliptical integrals.
+Elliptical integrals are computed according to Hollos (2012) [http://www.exstrom.com/math/elliptic/ellipint.html] since it is by far more eficient than using the Matlab build-in elliptical integrals.

+Data postprocessing is done in GiD